microsoft/PowerPlatformConnectors/connectors/ShortURL/readme.md

 ## Pre-requisites
-You must have a valid license for Short URL.
-You can get a valid license by visiting https://shorturlapp.com
+To shortern your long URL, you need to have a valid account with [Short URL] (https://shorturlapp.com/).
+Follow steps below to get your Username and License Key.

+###### Get the API Key
+* [Sign Up](https://www.shorturlapp.com/members/index.php?page=join&level_id=1) for Short URL account.
+* [Log In](https://www.shorturlapp.com/members/index.php?page=login) with your account details and click on ```SharePoint ShortUrlApp - Enterprise``` to get your Username and License Key.

 ## API documentation
 http://cirrussoft.support

-## Create Short URL
+## Supported Operations
+The connector supports the following operations:
-This action allows you to create a Short URL for any long URL based on license you have purchased.
+* ```Create Short URL```: This operation allows you to create a Short URL/tiny links for any specified Long URL based on your subscribed license.

-## Modify Short URL properties:
-This operation allows you to update properties of a Short URL.
+* ```Modify Short URL properties```: This operation allows you to update properties of a created Short URL.

-## Delete Short URL
-This operation allows you to delete the Short URL which is not in use anymore or if you do not want access to the Short URL.
+* ```Delete Short URL```: This operation allows you to delete Short URL which is not  in use anymore or if you do not want that ShortURL should be accessible  by anyone.

-## Get All Short URL
-This operation allows you to get all Short URLs using specified Username and License Key.
+* ```Get All Short URL```: This operation allows you to get all Short URLs using specified Username and License Key.
 You can also filter the Short URL by the user specified at the time of the Short URL creation.

 ## How to get credentials
 To get credentials, you need to subscribed for valid license of Short URL (https://www.shorturlapp.com).

+## Further Support
+For further support, please contact support@cirrussoftltd.com

 ## Deployment instructions
 Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Flow and PowerApps